The Best Getaway To Reconnect and Unwind This Spring

 I mean, we always go out for a meal, but we haven't had a chance to do something special together since before the kids were born.
 This year is our 7th wedding anniversary – not a big one, but we thought since the kids are a little older now, we could finally take a well-deserved trip away.

 I suggested getting a hotel with some spa treatments, but then that went out the window.
 Even considering everything that is going on, we wanted to find a way to celebrate and mark the occasion in a safe, responsible way.
-He suggested a weekend trip to the great outdoors.
+Since it's finally spring, he suggested a weekend trip to the great outdoors.
 "You mean camping?!" was my initial reaction.
 He then proceeded to tell me about these Getaway cabins that his friend at work told him about.
 He said you get the perks of camping, without having to rough it.

 My husband is a real outdoorsy type, so I wasn't surprised by this suggestion.
 But I was skeptical, I mean, I just wanted a nice relaxing weekend trip away from the kids.
 Being a mother of 2 small children is tiring, and I wanted a trip that involved some comfort.

 I explained all this to my husband, and he insisted that this would be the perfect break that we would both enjoy.
-He said that the cabins are fully equipped with everything we'd need and that being with nature for a few days is the break we needed from our crazy lives.
+He said that the cabins are fully equipped with everything we'd need and that being tucked away in the spring foliage for a few days is the break we needed from our crazy lives.

 So I agreed to go, and my husband booked it.
 A few days later, off we went.
 The journey wasn't too long – only about 2 hours, thankfully.
 When we arrived at the cabin, the first thing that struck me was how peaceful and how quiet it was.
+The flowers were starting to bloom on the ground and it looked picturesque.
 It had been a long time since I'd been away from all the chaos of my family life.
-I could even hear the crickets chirping!
+I could even hear birds singing!

 Then when we stepped into the cabin, it was so much nicer and more modern than I expected.
 I was relieved to see all the facilities they have.